fatsanogo/StatTheoryLabs/README.md

 I can't see the Google Form at the end.

-Open in the browser (this should happen automatically if you use `run_tutorial` ), use Google Chrome, and make sure you are logged in to your Bucknell e-mail in the same browser (only Bucknell authenticated accounts can access the form to avoid any spam).
+Open in the browser (this should happen automatically if you use `run_tutorial` ), use Google Chrome, and make sure you are logged in to your Bates email in the same browser (only Bates authenticated accounts can access the form to avoid any spam).

 **Run into any problems not listed above?
 Let me know and when we figure it out we'll add to the list.**